jonokeefe/ios_yelp_swift/README.md

 Please list two areas of the assignment you'd like to **discuss further with your peers** during the next class (examples include better ways to implement something, how to extend your app in certain ways, etc):

-1. How to create the filter page table view(s)
+1. Different ways to create the filter page table view(s)
 2. A cleaner and more sucinct way of storing and passing around the filter data

 ## Video Walkthrough